tbinh94/Movie_Recommendation/README.md

-Here’s a polished and impressive `README.md` tailored for your GitHub repo, based on your chatbot UI and movie recommendation backend:

----

 # 🎬 Movie Recommendation System
 A system features the lastest and most popular movies in real-time with a simple chatbot that could find similar movies based on your input!